The Three Layers of Intervention

 Exercise, in its acute phase, contributes to output modulation through insulin-independent glucose uptake driven by AMPK activation in muscle tissue.[3]

 A note on retatrutide and layer depth: retatrutide appears in both the output and structure rows of Figure 1, and that dual placement is deliberate.
-Its immediate effects, glucose reduction, appetite suppression, improved insulin dynamics, are output-layer events.
+Its immediate effects — glucose reduction, appetite suppression, improved insulin dynamics — are output-layer events.
 But sustained use produces a different order of change: visceral adipose reduction, hepatic fat clearance, and systemic insulin field restoration that accumulate over months and alter the structural baseline from which all other signals emerge.
 The output effects are the mechanism; the structural effects are the consequence of sustaining that mechanism over time.
-This distinction matters: an intervention that only ever acts at the output layer produces change that reverses when the intervention is withdrawn.
-Retatrutide, used continuously as a metabolic field maintenance agent, is working toward a structural shift that is more durable than its immediate pharmacological effects alone.
+Its triagonist architecture is relevant to its structural role: the glucagon, GIP, and GLP-1 arms work in concert, and the balance between them has implications for bone and marrow addressed in the dedicated Retatrutide paper (QB Framework Paper 13).

 Signalling modulation acts on the pathways through which the cell generates its outputs and makes its decisions.
 It does not merely change what is measured.
 It changes how the measurement comes to be.
 Rapamycin's weekly mTOR inhibition, doxycycline's mitochondrial ribosome stress, the chronic AMPK upregulation produced by exercise, and the hormonal signalling environment maintained by TRT and aromatase inhibition are all signalling-layer interventions: they modify the behaviour of the system, not merely its current readouts.[4]